-Tucson Water will rebate qualifying rainwater harvesting system costs under two levels of funding up to a maximum of $2,000.
-Applicants may apply for both a passive and an active rebate not exceeding $2,000 for the combination.
+Tucson Water will rebate qualifying rainwater harvesting system costs under two levels of funding.
+Applicants may apply for both a passive and an active rebate not exceeding $2,000 for the combination per property.

-Applicants must attend an approved Rainwater Harvesting Incentives Program Workshop to qualify for the rebate program.
+Applicants must attend an approved Rainwater Harvesting Workshop to qualify for the rebate program.
 If you have questions, call Tucson Water's Public Information / Conservation Office (PICO) at 520-791-4331 or e-mail email@example.com.

 Rainwater Harvesting Program Resources: